dreamking60/d3-start-to-finish-leanpub/manuscript/11 PRACTICAL Size the circles.md

 ![](https://learn.createwithdata.com/wp-content/uploads/2021/04/image-2.png)

 Each circle represents a county and is sized according to its renewable energy percentage.
-We can already see that there’s a few countries that appear to have quite a high percentage and plenty others with a low percentage.
+We can already see that there are a few countries that appear to have quite a high percentage and plenty others with a low percentage.

 Later on in this book we’ll arrange the circles more effectively and add labels so we can see the individual countries more clearly.